alpaciantor/alpaciantor.github.io/_posts/2017-06-21-Untitled-document.md

 ---
 Helpful tip:

-Also, to anybody watching this I found a really helpful video on python, it's only around 5 minutes but i really benefited from it: [Here](https://goo.gl/8p3U3j)
+Also, to anybody watching this I found a really helpful video on python, it's only around 5 minutes but I really benefited from it: [Here](https://goo.gl/8p3U3j)